 It’s your job to pick up on the clues.

 The most frustrating thing about hearing feedback is that it’s not always true.

-In those situations, I still had to act on the feedback I was given and take steps to address it.
-It was important for me to show that I was listening and open to change.
+In those situations, you still have to act on the feedback and take steps to address it (or the perception of it).
+Shoe that you are listening and open to change.

 Even if you disagree with the feedback you are given, it’s still very important that you address it, because that perception of you is out there even if it’s untrue.

 Taking feedback well and being “coachable” are two qualities that managers highly desire in their employees but are difficult to find.

 Interactions with your boss should always be positive!
 Become your boss’s right hand man by avoiding these annoying behaviors and be rewarded.

 Managers, what are your biggest pet peeves with your team?
 Employees, can you tell when you’re annoying your boss?